Laravel Permission

 the migration

-and the config/permission.php
+and the config/permission.php config file with:

 php artisan vendor:publish --provider="Spatie\Permission\PermissionServiceProvider"